Sid-Jain1/TaskMate/README.md

 ## 🚀 Features

-- Add, update, and delete classes
+- Add/View/Delete classes and assignments
-- Assign tasks to each class with status: Assigned, Completed, Late, Optional
+- Assignments status tracking
-- Swipe to remove tasks
+- Swipe to delete
-- Attach and view task-related photos
-- Track class progress with progress bars
+- Share class via intent
+- Capture images of notes or assignment using camera
+- Dialog to add tasks
+- Room Database for storage

 ---